jackyzha0/quartz/content/Meta/Moves/Ranger.md

 ### Citizen of the Wild
 <span class="move-trigger">When you Track Down,</span> roll **+WIS** instead of **+nothing**, and make one fewer choice on any result.
 ### Ready For Anything
-You have 4 Prep.
-When you Settle In, reset your Prep to 4.
+You have 4 Prep. <span class="move-trigger">When you Settle In,</span> reset your Prep to 4.
 You can spend Prep to use a Flashback or Honed Technique.
 ### Flashback
 <span class="move-trigger">When you retroactively declare how you prepared for something in advance,</span> spend Prep as determined by the GM using the guideline below.
 As a consequence during a flashback the GM may say
 something costs extra Prep.
 If you spend more Prep than you have, take a condition for each remaining Prep.